 2.1 Organizational Approaches

-As Erwin Schrödinger famously argued in his 1943 lectures entitled What is Life?, the fact that such highly organized systems as organisms are capable of locally resisting the universal tendency for entropy cries out for explanation (Schrödinger 1992).
+As Erwin Schrödinger famously argued in his 1943 lectures entitled What is Life?, the fact organisms are capable of locally resisting the tendency toward increasing entropy cries out for explanation (Schrödinger 1992).
 This question had long been recognized as being closely tied to other questions about the existence of goal-directedness in nature.
 Immanuel Kant, for instance, presciently argued that organisms are fundamentally different than machines in virtue of the fact that they are “self-organized beings”; intrinsically teleological systems organized such that each part is cause and effect of another (Kant 2000; see also Gambarotto and Mossio 2022).
 Though several 20th century scholars have attempted to formalize the notion of self-production and self-maintenance in terms of circular causality (e.g., Rosen 1985), it has been partly thanks to the work of Stuart Kauffman, among others, that recent work has been able to clarify the precise organizational requirements for such a system in thermodynamic terms (Kauffman 2000).

-Building on the work on Atkins (2015), Kauffman clearly laid out the relationship between the capacity to do work, which is required in the generation and maintenance of organization which otherwise spontaneously degrades, and the notion of constraints.
+Building on the work on Atkins (1984), Kauffman clearly laid out the relationship between organization and the capacity to do work via the concept of constraints.
 Constraints channel the spontaneous flow of energy to do useful work.
-In a cannon, for example, the energy released from the explosion of gunpowder is channeled by the walls of the cylinder to make the cannonball fly (Kauffman 2000, 98–100).
-The same principles apply to the way the energy stored in petrol is harnessed by a car engine.
+In a cannon, for example, the energy released from the explosion of gunpowder is channeled by the walls of the cylinder to launch the cannonball (Kauffman 2000, 98–100).
+The same principles apply to the way the energy stored in gasoline is harnessed by a car engine.
+This illustrates that organization, in the form of constraints, is a precondition for doing work.
+But work is also required for the generation and maintenance of constraints which will otherwise spontaneously degrade.
+For machines, this work is provided externally by human labor.

-Living beings are distinguished from such machines by their capacity to channel energy back into their own organization so that it is regenerated over time.
+Living beings, in contrast, have the capacity to channel energy back into their own organization so that it is self-regenerated over time.
 According to the so-called Organizational Approach (OA), self-maintenance is achieved via the channeling of energy by a constraint to produce and/or maintain another constraint, and so on in a circular fashion; what the authors call “closure of constraints” (Montévil and Mossio 2015).
 However, a system that realizes closure of constraints is also necessarily open to energy from its environment that it harnesses to maintain organizational closure.
 The system is therefore simultaneously open to the flow of matter and energy and closed in terms of its constraints.
-In so doing it achieves self-individuation and self-maintenance as a property of the whole system and can be considered legitimately teleological insofar as its activity aims at its own continuation over time.
+In so doing it achieves self-individuation and self-maintenance as a property of the whole system, and can be considered legitimately teleological insofar as its activity aims at its own continuation over time.
 Closure of constraints also provides the general framework for thinking about how such systems might include specific constraints that have the function of regulating exchanges with the environment.
 This provides the theoretical foundation for understanding several key biological concepts, including function.
 A function, in this view, is any part of the system that contributes to the maintenance of the whole.